 Choose the Correct Garden Furniture

 If you are planning on entertaining, you will certainly need some garden furniture.
 It will also make the patio look much better in general.
-If you are going for a traditional approach, there are some beautiful ornate wrought iron options – or the wooden bench approach with some lovely soft furnishings seems to be a popular choice for now.
+If you are going for a traditional approach, there are some beautiful ornate wrought iron options.
+You could also think of some boho patio ideas such as the wooden bench approach with some lovely soft furnishings.
 Since the weather can be a little unpredictable – we definitely recommend you invest in some umbrellas for the rain and a parasol for the sun.
 Remember to protect your furniture in the winter though – most furniture can’t be left outside as it is in the colder months or it’ll suffer from frost and water damage.
 If you have no shed or garage, don’t worry, you can use an outdoor storage box from somewhere like Homeluf to keep your chairs and soft furnishings in, and you can use a cover to protect the table from the worst of the weather.

 Pay Attention to Details

 It’s the small things that will make your garden patio look extra special.
 You will notice that some people decorate their gardens with fairy lights, lanterns, candles etc for some extra atmosphere.
 There are also ground lights that you can get if entertaining is a big part of your new space.

 There are so many options available that it’s hard to know where to begin – but the important thing is to make sure you design a patio that serves its purpose – and that is personal to you.